jaspector

 Permit triggers follow 34 Pa.
 Code 403.42 under the Pennsylvania UCC.
 A permit is generally required for construction, alteration, repair, removal, change of occupancy, and regulated electrical, gas, mechanical, and plumbing work.

-Typical processing time is Pennsylvania Act 45 statutory review periods apply: 15 business days for one- and two-family dwellings, 5 business days with a licensed design professional certification, and 30 business days for other permits.
+Building permit processing times in Greenwood Township, PA typically run Pennsylvania Act 45 statutory review periods apply: 15 business days for one- and two-family dwellings, 5 business days with a licensed design professional certification, and 30 business days for other permits.
 No shorter Greenwood-specific estimate was published..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Greenwood Township, PA.
 The following work is generally exempt: Fences not over 6 feet high; Retaining walls not over 4 feet high unless supporting a surcharge or impounding certain liquids; Water tanks on grade up to 5,000 gallons within code limits; Sidewalks and driveways not more than 30 inches above grade, not over a basement or story below, and not part of an accessible route; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Ordinary repairs as defined by 34 Pa.
 Code 403.42(d).
 Note: No township-specific exempt-work handout was found.
 Pennsylvania UCC exemptions and ordinary-repair rules in 34 Pa.
 Code 403.42 apply.
 Confirm with Greenwood Township before proceeding.
+When in doubt, confirm with the local building department before starting work.